prab0007al/jira_scraper/README.md

 ---

-## License & Usage
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Scrapes **public data** from Apache Jira for educational purposes.
+**Usage Note:** Scrapes **public data** from Apache Jira for educational purposes.
 Respects rate limits and Apache's terms of service.

 ---